This is the classic website, which will be retired eventually. Please visit the modernized ClinicalTrials.gov instead.

 Primary Outcome Measures :

-1. Event Free Survival (EFS) [ Time Frame: Up to 5 years ]
+1. Event Free Survival (EFS) Per Blinded Central Assessment [ Time Frame: From randomization date up to a median follow-up: 24.9 months ]

 Secondary Outcome Measures :